 Actually, you might be better off in a number of ways.
 Despite the conventional wisdom about adult language learning, a good deal of contemporary researchers are challenging the notion that children are naturally better at picking up new languages.
 And that’s to say nothing about the context, motivation and available technology that can come to your aid as an adult learner.

-It’s the internet age, and this ain’t Señora Smith’s Spanish II class anymore.
-Here are a few differences you can expect between K-12 language education and self-directed study.
+It’s the internet age, and we’re not in Señora Smith’s Spanish II class anymore.
+Here are a few differences you can expect to encounter between K-12 language education and self-directed study.
 As it so happens, the odds are ever in your favor.

 For a long time, the prevailing consensus on language learning was that language acquisition ability is intrinsically tied to brain development stages.